williamhaw/mac-dev-playbook/README.md

      1. Upgrade Pip: `sudo pip3 install --upgrade pip`
      2. Install Ansible: `pip3 install ansible`

-  3. Clone or download this repository to your local drive.
+  3. Clone (use HTTPS as no setup is needed to clone) or download this repository to your local drive.
   4. Run the following command inside this directory to install required Ansible roles.
    ```
    $HOME/Library/Python/3.8/bin/ansible-galaxy install -r requirements.yml